FRANCISCAN SPIRIT BLOG

 These 14 saintly women, among many more, changed my life.
 I hope they change yours.
 They weren’t perfect, for starters.
 They fought with their parents, their spouses, their siblings, and their children—not to mention priests, bishops, cardinals, popes, and even their fellow women religious.
 Sometimes they hurt people, badly.

-No matter how different they were, no matter whether they lived in the first century or the twenty-first, whether they lived in India or Peru or Italy or France or Germany or Mexico or the United States or Canada, they loved God.
+No matter how different they were, no matter whether they lived in the first century or the 21st, whether they lived in India or Peru or Italy or France or Germany or Mexico or the United States or Canada, they loved God.
 Even more importantly, they knew God loves us, through the good times and the bad.
 They didn’t always understand God or the situations he put them in, but they knew he was love.
 They whispered that to me as they told me their stories.

 I hope they change your life too. —Melanie Rigney, author of Sisterhood of Saints: Daily Guidance and Inspiration